 "He was our friend.
-I knew him fully well, not only on track, but also privately.
+I knew him fully well, not only on track but also privately.
 My thoughts go to his family, his wife and children".

 What did you tell Hakkinen during that hug?

-"It is too early to talk about a renaissance. the car is still not very fast.
-This podium lifted a big burden off our shoulders.
+"It’s a great feeling.
 I am especially happy for the guys.
-They have been working hard for more than two years.
+Everyone has worked really hard for this for years.
+To finally get a podium is great.
+It’s the boost everyone was needing.
 This 3rd place is a nice gift.
 It was a difficult and stressful period.
 We had huge issues in the first year.
 It seems like things were getting better in the second year, but we still did not collect nothing".

 "Hakkinen stopped a few corners from the finish.
 This means that the electronics alone are not enough.
 Without determination, you will not go anywhere".